Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

-In addition to the signs $\sim$, $\asymp$ and $\lfloor \cdot \rfloor$ that have already been introduced we use $\wedge$ and $\vee$ to denote the minimum and maximum of two terms on their two sides.
+In addition to the signs $\sim$, $\asymp$ and $\lfloor \cdot \rfloor$ that have already been introduced we shall use $\wedge$ and $\vee$ to denote the minimum and maximum of two terms on their two sides.
 By $C, C', C_1, etc.$ we denote the generic positive finite constants whose values may change from line to line.

-2mm In the next section we derive some fundamental facts about $a(x)$ as well as the functionals introduced above, which incidentally yield (ii) of Theorem \ref{th:1} (see Lemma \ref{lem2.2}) and the sufficiency for (H) of (\ref{H1}) mentioned above; also the lower bound in Theorem \ref{th:1} is verified under a certain side condition.
-The proof of (i) of Theorem \ref{th:1} is more involved and given in Section 3, in which we also prove Theorems \ref{th:1_2}, and \ref{th:1_3} and Proposition \ref{prop:1} .
-Theorem \ref{th:2} is proved in Section 4.
-Applications are discussed in Sections 5.
-In Section 6 we give two examples: for the first one the walk is supposed in the domain of attraction for a stable law of exponent $1\leq \alpha \leq 2$ and some precise asymptotic forms of $a(x)$ as $|x|\to \infty$ are exhibited, while the second one reveals how $a(x)$ can irregularly behave for large values of $x$.
-In Section 7 we give Appendix (A) ...
-Appendix B) providing a lemma concerning a renewal sequence in a critical case
+2mm In the next section we derive some fundamental facts about $a(x)$ as well as the functionals introduced above, which incidentally yield (i) of Theorem \ref{th:1_2} (see Lemmas \ref{Lem14}, \ref{Lem17}) and the sufficiency for (H) of (\ref{H1}) mentioned above; also the lower bound of Theorem \ref{th:1} is verified under a certain side condition.
+The proof of Theorem \ref{th:1} is more involved and given in Section 3, in which we also prove Theorems \ref{th:1_2} and \ref{th:1_3}.
+Proposition \ref{Prop5} and Theorem \ref{Thm6} are proved in Sections 4 and 5, respectively.
+Theorem \ref{thm7} is proved in Section 6.
+Applications are discussed in Section 7.
+In Section 8 we give two examples: for the first one the r.w. is supposed in the domain of attraction of a stable law with exponent $1\leq \alpha \leq 2$ and some precise asymptotic forms of $a(x)$ as $|x|\to \infty$ are exhibited and demonstrated, while the second one reveals how $a(x)$ can irregularly behave for large values of $x$.
+Section 9 consists of Appendixes (A) and (B): in (A) some elementary relations involving s.v. functions are shown that are used in verification of Corollary \ref{Cor9}, while in (B) we prove a renewal theorem for a r.s. distribution on $\{0, 1,2,\ldots\}$.